Are Online Music Lessons Good? A Teacher’s Honest Answer

-When the pandemic hit, I scrambled to move my 25 students and Suzuki group classes online.
-The transition was not easy.
-The technology was not the toughest hurdle, but the fear that online lessons will not be effective can be overwhelming.
+When the pandemic hit, violin educator Megan Shung scrambled to move her 25 students and Suzuki group classes online.
+The technology wasn’t the biggest hurdle — the fear that online lessons wouldn’t be effective was.
+What she discovered surprised her.

 Megan Shung